nirv-ai/docs/vault/README.md

 # list provisioned keys for a postgres role
 list postgres leases dbRoleName

-# create a secret-id for roleName
-create approle-secret roleName

-# upsert approle appRoleName with a list of attached policies
-create approle appRoleName pol1,polX

 # create kv2 secret(s) at secretPath
 # dont prepend `secret/` to secretPath